-- A variety of dose information is provided, as described in Section 5.1.1.3.
-However, there is no requirement in the Bruce Power ALARA Program to provide station dose status weekly during normal operations and daily during outages. - Bruce Power establishes detailed contamination survey requirements for complex equipment through release permits and health physics instructions, and these may include dismantling to gain access to internal surfaces.
-However, there is no requirement to dismantle equipment to gain access to inaccessible surfaces to conduct contamination surveys. - BP-RPP-00045 is under revision to address DCR 28417170 with a past due date of February 27, 2015.
-The DCR requests the addition of the requirement that all High Efficiency Particulate Air (HEPA) unit, vacuum cleaner, and hose openings be securely covered to prevent the spread of contamination when not in use. - REPs provide control levels to stop-work if unanticipated hazards (such as DRPs and airborne activity) are encountered (see Section 5.1.1.3).
-However, there is no procedural requirement that back-out criteria be specified in the REP for DRPs or airborne particulates. - TLDs are placed in strategic locations and their recorded dose reported quarterly.
-However, there is no requirement to place area TLDs at strategic locations on site within occupied areas to confirm that personnel outside the radiologically controlled areas are not receiving unexpected dose from radioactive materials. - Whole-body monitors with gamma detection and measurement capability are in place at all Zone 2 to 1 exits at Bruce B and monitor upgrades are taking place at Bruce A (see Section 5.2.2).
-However, there is no programmatic requirement to have gamma-sensitive whole-body detection capability (such as plastic scintillation detectors) in place at all exits from radiologically-controlled areas. - The Radiation Protection Technician CRC status report from March 2015 [146] lists the continuing training subject areas from 2013 to 2015.
+- There is no requirement in the Bruce Power ALARA Program to provide station dose status weekly during normal operations and daily during outages.
+However, dose information is provided as described in Section 5.1.1.3. - There is no requirement to dismantle equipment to gain access to inaccessible surfaces to conduct contamination surveys.
+However, Bruce Power establishes detailed contamination survey requirements for complex equipment through release permits and health physics instructions, and these may include dismantling to gain access to internal surfaces. - There is no procedural requirement that back-out criteria be specified in the REP for DRPs or airborne particulates, however, REPs do provide control levels to stop-work if unanticipated hazards (such as DRPs and airborne activity) are encountered (see Section 5.1.1.3). - There is no requirement to place area TLDs at strategic locations on site within occupied areas to confirm that personnel outside the radiologically controlled areas are not receiving unexpected dose from radioactive materials.
+However, TLDs are placed in such strategic locations and their recorded dose reported quarterly. - There is no programmatic requirement to have gamma-sensitive whole-body detection capability in place at all exits from controlled areas.
+However, whole-body monitors with gamma detection and measurement capability are in place at all Zone 2 to 1 exits at Bruce B (see Section 5.2.2). - The currently documented process for sharing OPEX externally focuses on higher threshold events, as opposed to those at a lower threshold, which could prevent future, more significant events from occurring.
+However, significance level 2, 3 and 4 RP-related events were reported to the COG community from 2014 to 2016 (see Section 5.3.2).

+The Radiation Protection Technician CRC status report from March 2015 [147] lists the continuing training subject areas from 2013 to 2015.
 Included in the training for the spring session of 2015 was "Contain at the Source (CATS): Set-up, Use and Removal" training.
 Training sessions on the use of CATS devices were held in 2015.
 In this case, changes in the training program are not supported by updated RP Program documentation (see Section 5.5.1).